 Recoverable Damages After a Car Accident

-There are many different types of compensation that you can request after an accident.
+There are many types of damages that you can request after an accident.
 In general, if you had to pay something or were charged for something because of the accident and your injuries, you can claim it in your lawsuit.

 A few common types of compensation that you may be able to receive include: